Chatatata/SpheriumAPI/requirements/optional-2fa.md

 # Optional two-factor authentication

 ### Status
 Under development.

 #### Use case scenario
-* User signs up without 2FA authentication, initially.
-* User enables 2FA authentication feature.
+* User can enable 2FA authentication feature.
+* If enabled, authentication should need OTC step.
+* If disabled, nothing will be needed.

 #### Alternative flows
 * User should provide a phone number in order to activate the feature.
 * The option for the user indicating feature usage should be found in user settings.
+* The default option for the feature should be disabled.

 #### Deployed to
 `master`, non-release